msdale/e-commerce/README.md

 ## Usage

 To execute the application, you have 3 command-line options.
-From the root directory of the repository clone type one of the following:
+From the root directory of the repository clone, type one of the following:

-Markup : 1.  npm start           (starts the server and connects to the database)
+1.  npm start           (starts the server and connects to the database)
 2.  npm startover       (starts the server and synchronizes database with sequelize models...all data lost)
 3.  npm startseed       (starts the server and synchronizes database with sequelize models...all data replaced)

-The application will remain running in the terminal until it is terminated with a CTRL<C> keystroke.
+The application will remain running in the terminal until it is terminated with a CTRL-C keystroke.

 See the following demo for how to start the application...

 START APPLICATION DEMO

-There are 4 sequelize models with associations as defined in the <root>/models/index.js file.
+There are 4 sequelize models with associations as defined in the REPOSITORY-ROOT/models/index.js file.

 Here are the "model-to-table" names: